TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-Now we select the `"Type"` text, and enter the php code into the `"Default Value"` field:
+Set the field `"Type"` to `TEXT`, and enter the following php code into the `"Default Value"` field:

 <br />